Tuition & Residency

 Can I get in-state tuition rates as a service member, veteran or military spouse/dependent?

 If you are active duty/veteran/spouse/dependent of the Armed Forces residing in (or planning to live in) Kansas, you may qualify for in-state tuition rates under the Choice Act.
-There are some restrictions, but more information can be found at the KU Registrar’s Armed Forces Residency page.
+There are some restrictions, but more information is on the Armed Forces Residency page.

 I plan to live in Missouri during college – can I get in-state tuition rates?

 GI Bill® users (at the 100% rate) attending either the Lawrence or Edwards campuses may be eligible for Yellow Ribbon Program funding.
 KU Medical Center does not have Yellow Ribbon Program funding.

 I want to use VA benefits this semester.
 What forms do I need to turn in?

 Visit our Using VA Benefits page for more details.